SEND at Queniborough Primary School

 Our school provision is part of Leicestershire's SEND provision.

-If your children are doing Nessy at school then they can use to at school
+If your children are doing Nessy at school then they can also use it at home.
+You have been sent these details in a text.

-Please ask their class teacher for more information.
+Please ask their class teacher for more information about Nessy.

 New Targets and One Page Profiles have been sent home.
 Please share these with your children and return the one page profile sheets with any information that you would like adding.